ksilz/images-js/README.md

 ## What's This?

 This project demonstrates how to block image downloads with Selenium in Java.
-That's both for a locally launched Chrome instance and a remote Bright Data Scraping Browser instance.
+That's both for a headleass Chrome instance and a remote Bright Data Scraping Browser instance.

 ## How Does It Work?

-You need NodeJS (tested withe the current LTS 20.11.0) and the Google Chrome browser installed.
+You need NodeJS (tested with the current LTS 20.11.0).

+Before you start, run `npm install` to install the dependencies.
+Then run `npx playwright install` to install the headless browsers.

 You start it in a terminal with `node index.js`.
-By default, that will launch the English Wikipedia page in a **local** Chrome instance, with images blocked.
+By default, that will launch open the English Wikipedia page in a headless Chrome instance, with images blocked.
+It takes a screenshot of the webpage and saves it to `screenshot-[current date and time].png` in the current directory.

 You can optionally provide two parameters in any order without dashes or the colons used below.